raunakkathuria/developer-resources/README.md

 Each topic has resource(s) listed as per what is the best-though opinionated-reading materials, related course, or corresponding video for each topic.

 The resources listed here are language and technology-agnostic, except the database topic, where PostgreSQL is listed.
-I would suggest referring to https://roadmap.sh/ for a roadmap specific to your career path.
+Refer to https://roadmap.sh/ for a roadmap specific to your career path.

 For more computer science topics, or if you are just starting as a computer science graduate, I would highly recommend referring to https://teachyourselfcs.com/.
 They have structured the content really well, and most of the references are inspired from that site.